'I lost my number one fan' - Heartbroken ex-Man Utd & City striker Tevez retires from football following death of his father | Goal.com

 On the international stage, Tevez won Olympic Gold in 2004 and was the tournament's top scorer with eight goals.

-Tevez also claimed numerous individual accolades during his career, including three South American Footballer of the Year awards - the last coming in 2005.
+Tevez also claimed a number of individual accolades during his career, including three South American Footballer of the Year awards - the last coming in 2005.